Why Self-Compassion Is the Key to Thriving During Stressful Times

 The researchers found that an increase in self-compassion over those five months was related to increases in feelings related to competence, ownership over one’s behaviors (autonomy), and connectivity to others.
 Optimism, energy levels, and motivation levels rose, as well.

-Because the study only included first-year university students, the results may not generalize to all populations, says lead author Katie Gunnell, PhD, now a junior research scientist at Children’s Hospital of Eastern Ontario Research Institute.
+Because the study only included first-year university students, the results may not generalize to all populations, said Gunnell, now an assistant professor of psychology at Carleton University.

-“However, there is evidence from other published research that self-compassion can be useful in other contexts,” she told RealSimple.com, “particularly during times of failure, transition, or setback.”
+“However, there is evidence from other published research that self-compassion can be useful in other contexts, particularly during times of failure, transition, or setback,” she told RealSimple.com.
 For example, Gunnell’s co-authors have also found that self-compassion can be useful for elite female athletes dealing with negative events.

-But self-compassion is about more than just treating yourself to some edible cookie dough or scheduling a massage.
+But self-compassion is about more than just treating yourself to a margarita or booking a professional massage.
 If you’re the type of person who tends to come down hard on yourself, Gunnell says, it may actually require a bit of effort and soul-searching.
+Here are a few attainable tricks for cultivating some compassion for yourself, particularly through journaling.

 One strategy she recommends is journaling about negative events “as though you were comforting your friend who experienced something negative,” she says.
 “It’s important to keep your positive and negative thoughts in balance—try not to over-fixate on the negative thoughts.”

-It can also be helpful to recognize and write about how other people also experience similar setbacks, she adds, and how it’s part of a global common experience.
-Lastly, it’s important to acknowledge that having self-compassion doesn’t mean giving up on yourself or not working hard in the first place.
+It can also be helpful to recognize and write about how other people also experience similar setbacks, Gunnell adds, and how it’s part of a common global experience.

-“Being self-compassionate means that you are open to your suffering and you offer support and understanding toward yourself,” she says.
+It’s important to acknowledge that having self-compassion doesn’t mean giving up on yourself, not working hard in the first place, or absolving yourself of responsibilities.
+“Being self-compassionate means that you're open to your suffering and you offer support and understanding toward yourself,” she says.
 “It can help people take responsibility for setbacks of failures, acknowledge the setback without judgment, and recognize that everyone makes mistakes and that you can learn from these experiences.”